ashirs-ms-office/microsoft-graph-docs/content/authorization/app_authorization.md

-# Microsoft Graph app authorization
+# Microsoft Graph app authorization3

 This article discusses how to authenticate a user, get an access token and renew an access token using a refresh token.